 As opposed to an ICD, a pacemaker does not cause distress (shocks) during the dying process; however, if the patient's cardiac rhythm is completely dependent on the pacemaker, then the pacemaker is considered to be life prolonging.

-Although prognosis may be the most difficult task a physician faces, an attempt at prognosis in patients with a terminal illness may help them.
-The ...
+Although prognosis may be the most difficult task a physician faces, an attempt at prognosis in patients ...